-Once completed, the Customs House and Post Office served Clarksville until 1935 until it was replaced by a new post office.
-The building was later used by the city for its electrical department until the mid-1980’s when the Montgomery County Historical Society purchased it for $1 and converted the property into the state’s second-largest general history museum.
+Once completed, the Customs House and Post Office served Clarksville until 1935 when it was replaced by a new post office.
+The building was later used by the city for its electrical department until the mid-1980s when the Montgomery County Historical Society purchased it for $1 and converted the property into the state’s second-largest general history museum.

 MacCormac’s Portrait Studio

-Walk north on N. Second Street to Franklin Street and turn left until you arrive at the current day Blackhorse Pub & Brewery, which has occupied the historic space since 1992.
-Constructed in the late 1800’s sometime after the 1878 fire, 132 Franklin Street once housed the operation and works of photographer William J. MacCormac.
+Walk north on N. Second Street to Franklin Street and turn left until you arrive at the current-day Blackhorse Pub & Brewery, which has occupied the historic space since 1992.
+Constructed in the late 1800s sometime after the 1878 fire, 132 Franklin Street once housed the operation and works of photographer William J. MacCormac.
 He was best known for his portraits of soldiers from nearby Fort Campbell, but also took plenty of photographs of Clarksville and its civilian community, including the city’s public figures and architecture.
-MacCormac installed skylights in the second story roof of the building for ideal portrait lighting, which are still intact today.
+MacCormac installed skylights on the second story roof of the building for ideal portrait lighting, which are still intact today.

 Continue west on Franklin to Clarksville’s first theater, known at the time as The Lillian, was established in 1913.
 It was almost immediately damaged fire in 1914 and rebuilt in 1915, featuring silent pictures.
 The theater was renamed The Roxy in 1941 and became a popular entertainment venue for newly established Fort Campbell’s soldiers.
 It suffered yet another fire in 1945 and was completely rebuilt to its current design in 1947, finally becoming the Roxy Theatre.